Generation Alpha: Information and communications technologies (ICT)

-Parental Internet use
+Parental internet use

 Generation Alpha have also been surrounded by adult Internet use from the beginning of their lives.
 Their parents, primarily Millennials, are heavy social media users.
 A 2014 report from cybersecurity firm AVG stated that 6% of parents created a social media account and 8% an email account for their baby or toddler.
 According to BabyCenter, an online company specializing in pregnancy, childbirth, and child-rearing, 79% of Millennial mothers used social media on a daily basis and 63% used their smartphones more frequently since becoming pregnant or giving birth.
 More specifically, 24% logged on to Facebook more frequently and 33% did the same to Instagram after becoming a mother.
 Non-profit advocacy group Common Sense Media warned that parents should take better care of their online privacy, lest their and their children's personal information and photographs fall into the wrong hands.
 This warning was issued after a Utah mother reportedly found a photograph of her children on a social media post with pornographic hashtags in May 2015.
 Nevertheless, the Millennial generation's familiarity with the online world allows them to use their personal experience to help their children navigate it.

+Members of Generation Z often use the term "iPad kid" when referring to Generation Alpha.
+This term was coined due to the majority of Generation Alpha's early childhood being spent watching and interacting with tablets and other smart mobile devices with the assumption of them being addicted.
+In 2017, a study suggested that at least 80 percent of young children had access to a smart mobile device and schoolchildren had an average screen time of around seven hours a day.
+Apple's iPads are one of the most popular smart mobile devices, hence the name.